Quality Inspector – Lead

 ORGANIZATION

-• Reports directly to the President
+• Reports directly to the Quality Manager.

 KNOWLEDGE, SKILLS, AND ABILITIES

-• Requires 3 to 5 years of manufacturing experience in a leadership position.
+• Requires 3-5 years of manufacturing experience.

-• Must have good hand-eye coordination
+• Must have good hand-eye coordination.

-• Must have ability to count to report defect quantities
+• Must have ability to count to report defect quantities.

-• Must have demonstrated ability to pay attention to details
+• Must have demonstrated ability to pay attention to details.

 WORKING CONDITIONS

 • Manufacturing environment with moderate noise level and concrete floors.
-While performing the duties of this job, the employee is occasionally exposed to moving mechanical parts and some amount of dust from manufacturing process.
-Some chemicals may be present in workstation.
+While performing the duties of this job, the employee is occasionally exposed to moving mechanical parts and some amount of dust from the manufacturing process.
+Some chemicals may be present in the workstation.

 PHYSICAL REQUIREMENTS